mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 This document modifies the mechanisms nodes use to determine their connection to the network's DNS64 resolver is secure.
-It shifts the verification from IPsec to TLS (via the use of IETF-standardized encrypted DNS protocols).
-This is expected to broaden the use of verification in the wild given the greater likelihood, only increasing with time, that a DNS client will attempt a TLS- based encrypted DNS protocol than will attempt to use IPsec to the DNS64 resolver.
+It shifts the verification from IPsec to TLS or another mechanism that allows the client to verify the server's association with a domain name (via the use of Name-Validating Encrypted DNS Protocols).
+This is expected to broaden the use of verification in the wild given the greater likelihood, only increasing with time, that a DNS client will attempt a Name-Validating Encrypted DNS Protocol than will attempt to use IPsec to the DNS64 resolver.

 # IANA Considerations